 In either case, he needs to learn to trust before he can relax and enjoy the social opportunities that a normal, healthy pack (human or canine) can provide.
 We are experts at returning a dog to its natural social state.
 Teaching a dog to play is a big step in rounding out its personality.
 We believe a dog that can interact normally with other dogs will be in better mental health and be better able to overcome any fear or aggression problem.

 When the in-board period is over, it's your turn to learn!
 Now we have to turn you and your dog into a cohesive team.
 We do this with transfer lessons every few days until you have a first command response by voice or hand-signal to all commands and have all behavioral problems solved.
-Your new relationship with your dog will be based on love and a new-found mutual respect.
+Your new relationship with your dog will be based on cooperation and love and a new-found mutual respect.

 Once I have the dog to this point in his/her education I switch from dog trainer to instructor and begin to fade out as you take over.
 No matter how much work I do with your dog the training will not be complete until you have the same level of dominance and control that I have established.
 I can’t do this without you and there is no substitute for your involvement.